 And like I side, you can’t mess it up.
 Because nothing could ever be bad about a buttery loaf of bread with cinnamon sugar.
-And yes, this recipe uses a total of 4 sticks of butter.
+And yes, this recipe uses close to three sticks of butter.
 It’s a lot, but it sure is good.

 And it’s fall, it’s the weekend, and you should enjoy it.